 Adding a Computed Property in a LightSwitch Application

-This lesson shows how to add a computed property to a data entity in a LightSwitch application.
+This lesson shows how to calculate data by using a computed property in a LightSwitch application.

 Most data for business applications is stored in a database or other data source, but you can also use a computed property to provide data that's based on a calculation.
 The data can appear on a screen without being stored in a database.